mathpn/listme/README.md

 ### Configuration

 Most terminals should support all the Unicode symbols used in this project.
 If not, a patched font (e.g. one of [nerd fonts](https://www.nerdfonts.com/font-downloads)) is higly recommended.
-Still, to ensure compatibility across many terminal emulators and fonts, a configuration wizard will pop up the first time you run rememberme asking if some symbols are rendered correctly.
+Still, to ensure compatibility across many terminal emulators and fonts, a configuration wizard will pop up the first time you run listme asking if some symbols are rendered correctly.

 To run the configuration wizard again, simply run:

-> rememberme-config
+> listme-config

 ### Options